Rbfinch/grepq/README.md

 For the curious-minded, note that the regex patterns in `16S-no-iupac.txt`, `16S-iupac.json`, and `16S-iupac-and-predicates.json` are from Table 3 of Martinez-Porchas, Marcel, et al. "How conserved are the conserved 16S-rRNA regions?."
 PeerJ 5 (2017): e3036.

-For more examples, see the `examples` directory and the [cookbook](https://github.com/Rbfinch/grepq/blob/main/cookbook.md)
+For more examples, see the `examples` directory and the [cookbook](https://github.com/Rbfinch/grepq/blob/main/cookbook.md), available also as a shell script in the `examples` directory.

 **Test script**